 Nevada is the natural hot springs capital of the United States.
-There are more naturally occurring hot springs in Nevada than any other state.
-Some people seek out hot springs for the adventure.
-Others to enjoy the soothing relaxed feeling after soaking in hot mineral water.
-Our list includes Nevada Natural Hot Springs from hidden pools to historic hot spring resorts.
+There are more naturally occurring hot springs in Nevada than in any other state.
+Some people seek out hot springs for adventure.
+Others enjoy the soothing, relaxed feeling after soaking in hot mineral water.

 Spencer Natural Hot Springs

 Spencer Hot Springs is located about 20 miles from Austin, Nevada.
 This hot spring is way out in the middle of nowhere, so chances are you will not have to share the tubs with anyone except some wondering burros.
 These are semi-developed hot springs.
 The natural hot springs water is channeled into what used to be livestock watering tanks.
 There are two sets of pools here.
 The source of the hot thermal water is caged off to prevent injuries from the scalding water.
 Always check the water temperature before entering any hot spring.

 Directions Spencer Hot Springs: from Austin Highway 50 East to 376 and turn right.
 Turn left when you see the Toquima Cave Sign.
 Follow the dirt road (NF-001) for about eight miles to Spencer Hot Springs Road.
 The hot springs are on the left.
 Camping is permitted here.

 1862 is a historical hot spring resort halfway between Reno and Carson City.
 The resort was originally constructed in 1862 and was known as Walley’s Hot Springs.
 Today the resort features 5 outdoor natural mineral pools that range from 98-101 degrees.
 Resort facilities include Hotel, spa, and restaurant.
 Day-use admission includes the use of a swimming pool, hot springs pools, steam room, and lockers.
 1862 Hot Springs 2001 Foothill Rd Genoa, NV 89411